Knutakir/IT2810-Project-4/README.md

 ### Manual end-to-end testing
-SKriv om hva vi testet, flere filter osv.
-Tested on both iOS and Android.

 #### Scenario 1
-1. Chose filtering option country: `Australia`
+Test that two filters can be used on the data at the same time.
+1. Filter on country `Australia`.
-2. Chose filtering option mountain height from `2000`-4060:
+2. Filter on height from `2000-4060`.
-3. Expect that the list will show `Mount Walter` first.
+3. Expect that the list will show the mountain `Mount Walter` first.

 #### Scenario 2
+Test that sorting is not reset after filtering.
-1. Sort by height
+1. Sort by height.
-2. Click arrow to point up
+2. Click arrow to point up.
-3. Expect `Mount Le Conte` to be at the top of the list (with 2010 m)
+3. Expect `Mount Le Conte` to be at the top of the list (with 2010 m height).
 4. Filter by only mountains over 8500 m.
-5. expect 4 results where `Lhotse` is at top and `Mount Everest` (highest mountain) is at the bottom of the list.
+5. Expect 4 results where `Lhotse` is at the top and `Mount Everest` (highest mountain) is at the bottom of the list.

 #### Scenario 3
+Test that a user only can rate a mountain one time (on the same phone/application instance).
 1. Click an unrated mountain to get detailed information.
-2. Click at the number of stars wanted to rate
+2. Click at the number of stars wanted to rate.
 3. Click `Yes` when getting the alert notification.
 4. Expect message `You have rated this mountain _ stars!` to appear above the rating.
-5. Click a star again.
+5. Click one of the stars again.
 6. Expect to get alert `You have already voted for this mountain!`.
 7. Close and reopen the app.
 8. Expect that the rating is saved for the same mountain.

 #### Scenario 4
+Test that it is possible to cancel a rating when the alert appears.
 1. Click an unrated mountain to get detailed information.
 2. Click at the number of stars wanted to rate.
 3. Click `Cancel` when getting the alert notification.
 4. Expect no rating to be saved.

 #### Scenario 5
-Test that the current page number resets.
+Test that the active page number resets.
 1. Go to page number 3.
 2. Search for `F`.
 3. Expect to be on page number 1.

 #### Scenario 6
-Test
+Test that the pagination works.
 1. Search for `H`.
 2. Scroll to the bottom.
 3. Expect to see maximum page as 21.